Ko Pha-ngan: Environmental issues

 As of 2018 the island receives about 458,000 visitors per year.
 They and the island residents generate about 7,300 tonnes of solid waste per year.
 Untreated wastewater discharges and ongoing coral bleaching are also issues.

 The Thai government, the local government, local nonprofit organizations such as EcoThailand Foundation and Trash Hero, local businesses such as the Sea Flower Bungalows, Sarikantang Resort, and locals, both Thai citizens and expatriates, have worked for years to preserve, clean, and restore Koh Phangan, which is unique in the Gulf of Thailand.

 One deputy secretary-general Noppadol Thiyajai said, "We hope the declaration will at least help maintain the environment on the islands.
 We understand the measure may not result in significant environmental improvements, but it is better than having nothing."

-The TAT has helped the island to be promoted as a Green Island following the strong will of its inhabitants.
+The Tourism Authority of Thailand has helped the island to be promoted as a Green Island following the strong will of its inhabitants.

-The fauna and flora of the island of Koh Phangan is exceptional, rare pink dolphins are even spotted in its waters.

-The island is regularly under the spotlights for its remarkable community involving both Thai and Foreigners working more and more together for a sustainable and socially fair tourism benefiting directly the local community.
+The island is regularly under the spotlights for its community involving both Thai and foreigners working together for a sustainable and socially fair tourism benefiting directly the local community.

-The island is also strongly engaged in organic sustainable farming producing and produces a large amount of organic fruits, vegetables, fertilisers and insect repellents.
-The Raitiaviset farm is a perfect example of this success.

 In popular culture

 Ko Pha-ngan featured prominently in Alex Garland's 1996 novel The Beach and is also mentioned in the 2006 song Magick by the new rave band Klaxons (but probably more as a reference to the 1996 novel The Beach than the island itself).

-The song "Vision in Blue" on the album The Golden Ratio by Ace of Base mentions Ko Pha-ngan.

 DJ/producer Ashley Wallbridge titled his 2012 song "Kopanang", an anglicized version of Ko Pha-ngan.

-The British psychedelic rock band Ozric Tentacles featured a song called Ko Pha-ngan on their 1989 album The Bits Between The Bits.

-In 2016, Infected Mushroom collaborated with Hatikva 6 to release a song called "Hotel Koh Phangan."

 Drain Gang collaborative album Trash Island was created on Ko Pha-ngan, with most of its tracks being recorded in a vacation home on the island, and a set of individual covers of each song also shot on various points on the island.
 The album cover is a picture of a trash fire occurring on the island at the time.

-In 2022, Vice reporter Tir Dhondy visited the island and enrolled in multiple sexual, tantric classes run by various Gurus.

 In season three of The White Lotus, several characters attend a full moon party on Ko Pha-ngan.